malb/oxford-lattice-school-lessons/README.md

 prerequisite :
 CGS-BS-CDPR attack (Need to check with *Dan*).

-### Homework (Tuesday)

-Prepare for Lab 1.

 ### Lab 1 (Martin+Leo, 120 minutes, Wed 15:00-17:00)

 Implem of HW 1:
+1. Implement generation of LWE and SIS instances

+2. Design and Implementation of LWE Encryption
-1. Make a script that compute the security level in practice
+  a.
+Make a script that compute the security level in practice

-2.
-  - Re-optimize the parameters using a script
+  b.
+Optimize in practice the parameter for the scheme designe in HW 1
+  c.
+Implement the full scheme: KeyGen, Enc, Dec

+3. (opt) Gaussian Sampling
+  a.
+Implement a Gaussian Sampler of ZZ (arbitrary center)
-  - Implement the scheme
+  b.
+Implement the Klein / GPV Gaussian Sampling algorithm
+  c.
+Implement a full signature scheme, using NTRU-type lattice

 ### Homework (Wednesday)